-- Medications: Amitriptyline, which is an antidepressant and Analgesia (painkillers) are two examples of medications which may help a cat with FLUTD.
+- Medications: Amitriptyline is an antidepressant and analgesia (painkillers) are two medications that can help a cat with FLUTD.

 If the cat is completely blocked then the veterinarian will extract urine by placing a syringe through the abdomen and directly into the bladder and draw out the urine (cystocentesis).
 This is a fast and effective way to empty the bladder.
 Alternatively, he may choose to catheterise the cat immediately.
 See below for info on catheterisation.